tpltnt/mantis/README.md

 mantis
 ======

-Mantis a partial parser for kismet netxml logs.
+Mantis a partial parser and database management for kismet netxml logs.
 It reads the XML-files produced by kismet and spits data into couchdb.
 The software is intented for privacy-aware Wifi-mapping efforts.

 license: AGPL
 ```